vitamin C needs | side effects | Mega doses | 1,000 mg | food vs supplements

 In general, getting up to 1,000 mg of vitamin C is pretty safe.
 Most people are rather unlikely to experience any side effects.

-It’s a good idea to boost vitamin C intake.
+Actually, it’s a good idea to boost vitamin C intake.
 For instance, in the winter, vitamin C seems to be beneficial against the flu and the common cold.
 It may boost the immune system.

 We should take at least 1,000 mg of vitamin C during the summer, as well.
 Vitamin C naturally boosts collagen production, and protects us from skin aging!
-Also, we need adequate amounts to lose weight.

 Certainly, eating foods high in vitamin C is the best way to get the recommended daily intake.
 But, boosting vitamin C intake from supplements could be beneficial as well.
 Especially, during certain times of the year!